Veteran claims

 If you were diagnosed with any type of cancer and lived on any of these bases you are immediately eligible and we will prioritize your claim.

-Veterans who served on active duty at targeted military bases with high levels of toxic contamination who have been diagnosed with any of the following diseases can now receive disability payments and free healthcare from the VA medical facilities around the country:
+Veterans who served on active duty at targeted military bases with high levels of toxic contamination and who have been diagnosed with any of the following diseases can now receive disability payments and free healthcare from the VA medical facilities around the country:

 Family members are also eligible for compensation if they lived on the base and have been diagnosed with one of the above-mentioned diseases.